On average 18 billion SMS messages are sent every day, making SMS the most used text messaging service in the world.

 Instead of having to check their “inbox”, customers can be made instantly aware of a new message via a notification on their mobile device.

-Customers prefer receiving texts from businesses over any other form of communication and 70% say that SMS marketing is a good way to get in touch with a business.
+Customers prefer receiving texts from businesses over any other form of communication, and 70% say that SMS marketing is a good way to get in touch with a business.

 It's safe to say customers like it.
-SMS is less intrusive, more engaging and more relevant - especially to the younger generation.
+SMS is less intrusive, more engaging, and more relevant - especially to the younger generation.

-Sending SMS with Messente
+How to do SMS marketing with Messente

 SMS examples

 We use adaptive routing during busy periods to get your message to the customer’s phone on time.
-We build to scale, ensuring that the entire scope of your campaign is reached.
+Our API is built to scale, ensuring that the entire scope of your campaign is reached.
+We also offer free support to our customers around the clock.

 SMS has a bright future